dgandiaga/CoordConvPPO/README.md

 * The **PPO** algorithm is a revision from what was shown in https://github.com/xtma/pytorch_car_caring.
 I use a simmilar **two-headed structure** for the output of the network that returns:
     * The **(alpha beta)** parameters for generating a **beta distribution** for sampling the value for each of the three actions (turn, speed, brake).
-    * The value for the update while training the model.
+    * The state value for the update while training the model.
 * For the architecture of the net I reduced the input image size from 96x96 to 48x48 and the number of convolutional layers from 6 to 4.
 In order to regain the accuracy lost by simplifying the model and the input size I've modified the architecture for using **CoordConv** layers instead of regular convolutional layers.
 My main reference was this implementation: https://github.com/walsvid/CoordConv

 The final architecture looks like this: